ianMuchesia/inventory-management-system/ReadMe.md

 # Inventory Management System

-An intuitive, scalable RESTful API-based inventory management system built with ASP.NET Core that handles product tracking, inventory operations, and reporting with a clean architecture approach.
+A RESTful API-based inventory management system built with ASP.NET Core that handles product tracking, inventory operations, and reporting with a clean architecture approach.

 ## Table of Contents
 - [Prerequisites](#prerequisites)